kushalsharma1218/Low-Level-Design/Design Patterns/src/main/java/org/example/creational/factory/abstractfactory/notes.md

 - It holds a lot of factory methods and the class which implements it wil have the responsibility to return corresponding objects of different types.

-> Interfaces should be light weighted
+> Acc to ISP, Interfaces should be light as possible

-#### Abstract Factory
+# Abstract Factory

-#### Definition
+## Definition
-Creational design pattern that provides an interface for creating families of related or dependent objects without specifying their concrete classes.
+> Creational design pattern that provides an interface for creating families of related or dependent objects without specifying their concrete classes.

-In simpler terms, it's like a general contractor who knows how to choose the right components (like doors and windows) for a building project without specifying the exact details of each component.
+> In simpler terms, it's like a general contractor who knows how to choose the right components (like doors and windows) for a building project without specifying the exact details of each component.